 Spring is finally here!
 The snow is all but melted, the grass is turning green, and the cold temperatures are starting to become a thing of the past.
 It also means more opportunities to get outside, get active, and spring into healthier habits.
 If you’ve spent a little too much time as a couch potato this winter, here are four HVI-recommended tips for getting back into a healthy routine.

 Hunters up here mean serious business when they get in the woods, too.
-The Wisconsin DNR expects hunters to spend upwards of $2.1 billion in retail sales to get ready for the latest season.
+The Wisconsin DNR says hunters in Wisconsin spend upwards of $2.5 billion every year.
 From new cold-weather gear to the latest trail cams, deer stands, and everything in-between, you can be sure hunters in Wisconsin will be heading into the woods fully-prepared this year.

 That said, as you start prepping your gear and planning your hunts, there’s one preparation that you can’t afford to overlook: your heart health.